 My husband has a family friend who owned an Italian restaurant, and he would invite Ron to the kitchen to learn the recipes.
 Between that experience and having a mom who is a great cook, Ron developed his own love of creating in the kitchen.
 Mostly, he just likes to eat, and so he makes food he loves.
 If I’m lucky I will catch him in time to get him to write down how he made something.
 It took me awhile to get this one on paper, but he finally stopped long enough to write it out for me.
 Our family loves this meal- and I have to admit…I was never a spaghetti and meatball kind of girl before he converted me!
 The recipes make enough for 6-8 servings.
 Here are the recipes in his words…

-2 tsp salt (3 if you love salty stuff)
+- 2 tsp salt (3 tsp if you love salty stuff)

-10 to 15 or so larger fresh basil leaves finely chopped
+- 10 to 15 larger fresh basil leaves finely chopped

 This dinner comes together quickly and can be eaten “deconstructed” to suit the tastes of our sometimes-picky families.
 Our kids gobble this one up and I am always happy to serve something that cooks quickly and is enjoyed by everyone!

 - 4-6 pieces of bacon